alishashresthaaa/custom_form_input/README.md

 # Adding Rollup

-> <h3> It's very similar to webpack in that it is a tool for bundling individual Javascript modules into a single source that a browser is better able to understand.</h3>
+> <p> It's very similar to webpack in that it is a tool for bundling individual Javascript modules into a single source that a browser is better able to understand.</p>
 > <br/>

-<h3>Typically webpack is used for bundling applications while rollup is particularly suited for bundling libraries </h3>
+<p>Typically webpack is used for bundling applications while rollup is particularly suited for bundling libraries </p>
 <br/>

-<h3>Rollup uses a plugin ecosystem.
-By design rollup does not know how to do everything, it relies on plugins installed individually to add the functionality that you need.</h3>
+<p>Rollup uses a plugin ecosystem.
+By design rollup does not know how to do everything, it relies on plugins installed individually to add the functionality that you need.</p>

 <br/>